 While in a chat window with a friend or group, you can send anything from photos to audio files.
 Tap in the text field at the bottom of the chat to bring up a keyboard and enter a message, or tap the "+" symbol on the left for more options.

 The "+" should bring up options to take a photo/video or send one from your library, as well as share a location or a contact.
 You can also send or take a photo by tapping the camera symbol found on the right side of the text field in chat.

 There is also a mic symbol on the right side of the text field that you can tap in order to record and send an audio message.

 How to video or voice call in WhatsApp

-To make a call, go to Calls and click the telephone+ icon in the top right.
+To make a call, go to the Calls tab and click the telephone icon in the top right.
 Select the contact you want and then tap the telephone or video icon.

 During any video call you always have the option to turn off your video to revert to a voice call and/or mute your microphone.
 Equally, you can 'upgrade' a voice call to video by enabling your camera.

 Want a group call?
 Select New Group Call.
 Check out our full guide to WhatsApp group calling.